dparrini/cpp-fortranformat/README.md

 Future support for generic C++ streams and strings are planned after some improvements over available edit descriptors.

 This work is inspired by [py-fortranformat](https://bitbucket.org/brendanarnold/py-fortranformat/wiki/Home).
+Also, [Acutest](https://github.com/mity/acutest) is used as unit testing facility.

 ## Usage